 - Litter tray and cat litter.
 There is a wide variety of cat litters on the market these days, some better than others.
 It is best to avoid clumping cat litter with kittens.

 - Scratching post, cats need to scratch and enjoy scratching.
-Providing your cat with his own scratching post will reduce the chances of your cat using your furniture or carpet.
+Providing your cat with its own scratching post will reduce the chances of your cat using your furniture or carpet.

 - Cat carrier for those trips to the vet.